rasa/vmware-tools-patches/README.md

 ## Encountering Failures

-If the patches do not apply successfully, you may get an error, such as
+If one or more patches do not apply successfully, you may get an error during compilation, such as

 ````
 vmhgfs-only/link.c:186:10: error: implicit declaration of function ‘vfs_readlink’ [-Werror=implicit-function-declaration]
 ````

-so the `vmhgfs` kernel module failed to build.
-VMware Tools still installs successfully, but without the "shared folder" functionality.
+This indicates the `vmhgfs` kernel module failed to build and was not installed.
+That may be acceptable, as VMware Tools still installed successfully, but without the "shared folder" functionality provided by the `vmhgfs` module.

 ## Required Patch Format